raymanwaytt/OIBSIP/PROJECT 1/Nutrition Facts for McDonald's Menu/READme.md

-# 📊 Comprehensive Report: Fast Food Menu Analysis 🍔
+# 📊 Fast Food Menu Analysis 🍔

 ## 📌 Introduction
 Fast food is an integral part of modern lifestyles, known for its convenience and taste.
 However, many consumers are unaware of the nutritional contents of their favorite meals.
 This report provides an in-depth analysis of McDonald's menu items, examining calorie content, macronutrient distribution, sodium levels, and health implications.